 If you opt to buy the mount-only version of the MiniTrack you can use your own ball-and-socket head and, if necessary, change the mounting bolt to the ¼-20 bolt supplied, using the spanner and adaptor included in the kit.

 A moulded clip at the top of the chassis holds a small plastic sighting tube to assist in polar alignment.

 Assembling the system is very quick indeed.
-You start by attaching the MiniTrack to your own tripod’s pan-and-tilt head or precision altaz head so that you can tilt the tracker to polar align it.
+You start by attaching the MiniTrack to your own tripod’s pan-and-tilt head or precision altaz head so that you can tilt the star tracker to polar align it.
 You then attach the ball-and-socket head to the mounting platform.

 Finally, you attach the camera and lens to the quick release dovetail bar.
 Next up is polar alignment, which you carry out by sighting Polaris through the polar finder tube then locking the tripod’s head firmly in position.

 This alignment process was a little subjective but for wide-angle imaging it proved to be perfectly adequate.
 It should be noted, though, that the MiniTrack will only track the night sky in the northern hemisphere.